FRIDAY, MAY 2, 8:30 AM

 The Harriet L. Wilkes Honors College Medallion Ceremony is the academic event HC students experience before attending their official Commencement Ceremony in Boca Raton.
-The Medallion Ceremony is coordinated by a committee of Honors College students, staff, and faculty.
-Each spring, graduating seniors attend this symbolic ceremony where the senior s thesis advisor bestows an Honors College Medallion upon the student.
+Each spring, graduating seniors attend this symbolic ceremony where the seniors' theses advisors bestow an Honors College Medallion upon the student.
 This event includes a student address and a presentation of academic and student awards.

-The Medallion Ceremony for Spring 2013 will take place on Thursday, May 2 at 10:30 am in the Lifelong Learning Society Tamar and Milton Maltz Auditorium on the MacArthur Campus in Jupiter.
-The Spring 2013 Commencement Ceremony will be on Thursday, May 2 at 5:00 pm in the Carol and Barry Kaye Performing Arts Auditorium on the Boca Raton campus.
+The 2014 Boca Commencement Ceremony will be on Friday, May 2 at 1:00 pm in the Carol and Barry Kaye Performing Arts Auditorium on the Boca Raton campus.

 When will both ceremonies take place?